JadenGeller/Dimensional/README.md

 print(a.dot(b) * (a + b)) // -> [[60, 120], [-20, 40]]
 print(a * b)              // -> [[-5, 10], [-5, 30]]
 ```
+Matrices composed of floating point types gain even more amazing powers, such as the ability to take an inverse!

 Not only does `Matrix` conform to `MutableCollectionType`, but it exposes two views `RowView` and `ColumnView` each of which conform to `RangeReplaceableCollectionType` allowing for complex manipulations.
 ```swift